 Colonel Mary Barton, Chief of Police

 The Office of the Chief of Police is responsible for the planning, efficient administration and operation of the Police Department under the authority of the Board of Police Commissioners.
 The Office of the Chief of Police is commanded by the Chief, Colonel Jon Belmar and the Deputy Chief, Lt.
 Colonel Ken Gregory.
-The Office of the Chief is directly responsible for the Public Information Office, Intelligence Unit, Executive Protection Detail, Municipal Services and Contracting, Bureau of Research and Analysis, Public Information Office, Police Contract Services Unit, Office of Staff Inspections, Office of Historian, St. Louis Fusion Center, and the Intelligence Unit.
+The Office of the Chief of Police consists of the Chief, Deputy Chief, Chief’s Administrative Aide, Bureau of Professional Standards, Bureau of Research and Analysis, Public Information Office, Police Contract Services Unit, Office of Staff Inspections, Office of Historian, St. Louis Fusion Center, and the Intelligence Unit.